 The bloodstained demon whirled around to glare up at the other, its lips drawn back even further.
-There was blood on its teeth as well.
+There was blood on its teeth.

 The ground shook.
 Out of it sprung ten huge snakes made entirely of dirt and grass, each a good five meters long measured from the point where they emerged from the ground.
-They'd appeared out of the earth as if it was the surface of a lake, opening their large jaws to reveal stone like fangs.
-And then their bodies elongated and they dove for the demon in the tree.
+They'd appeared out of the earth as if it was the surface of a lake, opening their large jaws to reveal stone-like fangs.
+Their bodies elongated and they dove for the demon in the tree.